TheHadiAhmadi/TestTestCMS/CONTRIBUTING.md

 If you're unsure about anything — whether it's about the workflow, a piece of code, or even if a feature makes sense — please feel free to seek help in the issue section or directly contact the maintainers.

 ## Thank You!
-Your contributions to FluentCMS enrich the community and provide valuable features and fixes for everyone.
+Your contributions to TestTestCMS enrich the community and provide valuable features and fixes for everyone.
 We appreciate your effort and look forward to collaborating!